 | Комунікація | Signal intentions; announce passes; plan routes with other boats | Improves navigation and reduces risk for all on the line |

-Start with a clear action: slow to idle speed before entering marked no-wake zones, and keep your moves steady so your wake stays at the minimum while you pass docks and shorelines.
+Start with a clear action: slow to tick-over speed before entering marked no-wake zones, and keep your moves steady so your wake stays at the minimum while you pass docks and shorelines.

-Enforcement comes from coast guard units, state marine patrols, and harbor officials who monitor zones, observe wake, and log violations in a pattern that repeats across major ports, marinas, and near fishing fleets, with respect for other water users.
+Enforcement comes from coastguard units, state marine patrols and harbour officials who monitor zones, observe wake, and log violations in a pattern that repeats across major ports, marinas, and near fishing fleets, with respect for other water users.

 Penalties vary by location.
-In americas, minor violations commonly carry a few hundred dollars in fines; more serious offenses or repeat offenses can reach thousands, plus possible license suspensions, vessel detainment, and higher insurance premiums.
+In the Americas, minor violations commonly carry a few hundred dollars in fines; more serious offences or repeat offences can reach thousands, plus possible licence suspensions, vessel detainment, and higher insurance premiums.

 Practical steps to avoid violations include studying maps and marked buoys, planning a route that keeps you out of restricted water, and carrying updated charts and a working speed control.
 Keep minimum safe distance from swimmers, docks, rock hazards, and fishing boats; communicate with crew and adjust speed before approaching zones where other vessels operate, while maintaining awareness of other vessels and wind shifts.

-thats why ongoing training matters for every boater in americas, to keep moves safe and avoid penalties while navigating ocean zones near docks and fishing spots.
+That's why ongoing training matters for every boater in the Americas, to keep moves safe and avoid penalties whilst navigating ocean zones near docks and fishing spots.

 What Is a No-Wake Zone?
 Definition, Rules, and Safety for Boaters">